Does your community or group have plans to commemorate veterans or an aspect of the First World War?

 Share your plans with us and we will post them here and tweet to our Twitter followers.

 Send your event details to email@example.com

 Going on right now…

-The Cabot Quilters Guild is displaying some of their beautiful quilts at the Grenfell Campus of Memorial University until January 2017.
+The Cabot Quilters Guild displayed some of their beautiful quilts at the Grenfell Campus of Memorial University until January 2017.
 You can view some of them now at Corner Brook City Hall’s temporary display.

 November 11: Remembrance Day Service at Town of Paradise with the Great War Living History Committee.
 A traveling exhibit will be on display for the public to view after the ceremony.
 Check out the full schedule for the Great War Living History Committee www.nfldww1.com

 November 4: Performance of ‘The Homefront’ at Princess Sheilagh NaGeira Theatre, Carbonear.

 October 29/30: Atlantic Light Theatre performed ‘A Call to Arms’ at Holy Heart Theatre.

 August 20: Exhibit at Trinity Festival